 For businesses today, managing people is crucial.
 Human Resource Management (HRM) deals with the management of an organisation’s workforce, from the most junior member of staff to the chief executive.

 Organisational success depends upon developing appropriate methods of recruitment and selection, motivation, reward, training and development, grievance and discipline, performance management and career progression.

 HR specialists work closely with operational managers to manage the employment relationship, enhance individual and team performance and ensure that workers are fairly treated.
+Indeed all managers need to possess HRM skills.
 HRM also attempts to increase the organisation’s ability to adapt within its environment through broadening the skills of the workforce.
 As such, HR specialists also need to have a good understanding of the labour market and their organisation’s wider social, economic and political environments.